English Language Arts Materials Collections for Instructionally Embedded States

 one backpack or backpack represented in a tactile graphic

-one chair or chair represented in a tactile graphic
+one box or box represented in a tactile graphic

 one paper bag or paper bag represented in a tactile graphic